Daniel, [Matthew] and Revelation:

 Just as the path to the Major Antagonist was carefully scripted in Dan 9, so is the path to the Minor Antagonist scripted in details in Dan 11.
 However, three blocks in Dan 11 are accused of different “crimes.”
 Dan 11:2-4 was accused of being too brief.
 This observation was used to support the idea that Daniel’s author was late and ignorant of Persian history.
 If it is not so, why does Daniel cut off abruptly?

 Eschatology is a three part series of sermons that Pastor Daiqing Yuan has developed.
 The below sermons include handouts and audio files, and they were presented from May 21, 2017 through October 15, 2017.
-At this time, we are in the second part of the series, studying The Five Pillars of Matthew, which can be located in the above drop down menu, or you can click HERE.
+As of August 2018, we are in third part of the series, studying Revelation, which can be located in the above drop down menu.
+We hope to see you at ABC.

 Week #19 ◦ Sunday, September 24, 2017 ◦ SERMON HANDOUTS